regrimwood/tracker-api/README.md

 ### Connect Auth0

 For safety!!
-I added auth to this app from auth0.
-I'm pretty sure the free trial period is only related to the number of users of an app so it should be all good.
+I added auth config to this API for Auth0.
+A single user is covered by the free trial.

 1. Create an [Auth0](https://auth0.com/) account
 2. Create a new tenant